How to Install CMake on Fedora

 CMake Error: failed to create symlink '/usr/local/bin/cmake': Permission denied

-First, verify you included sudo in the command.
-Alternatively, you can configure CMake to install to a user directory during bootstrap:
+First, verify you included sudo in the installation command.
+Alternatively, configure CMake to install to a user directory during bootstrap if you prefer not to use sudo:

 ./bootstrap --prefix=$HOME/.local